2016 National Planning Excellence Award: Urban Design

 The 606 brings together arts, history, design, trails, event spaces, alternative transportation venues, and green space.
 Chicago Magazine named The 606 the Best New Public Art of 2015 and said "The 606 shows how to design a park in the 21st Century — and beyond."
 Architecture critic Blair Kamin called The 606 a "bold and potentially brilliant reinvention of a dormant and derelict elevated freight line that blighted Northwest Side neighborhoods such as Bucktown and Logan Square."

-Planning projects of this magnitutde are possible because of the many contributions of many consultants and individuals on design teams.
-The phase II final design was led by Collins Enginners; Michael Van Valkenburgh Associates; and Frances Whitehead.
+Planning projects of this magnitude are possible because of the many contributions of many consultants and individuals on design teams.
+The phase II final design was led by Collins Engineers; Michael Van Valkenburgh Associates; and Frances Whitehead.
 The phase I preliminary design and engineering was led by Arup; Ross Barney Architects; Michael Van Valkenburgh Associates; and the Chicago Public Art Group.